What does “shippai” mean in Japanese?

 - nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
 Probably, this is well known as a part of Japanese nai form.
 In the example, this is used after “ukeire” to deny its meaning.

 This is another typical usage of “shippai”.
-In this example, it works as a part of the commonly-used expression, “shippai wo ukeire nai”, which means ‘not to accept failure’ in Japanese.
-When we want to say “failure” in Japanese, anyway, this noun is a very good option.
+In this example, it works as a part of the commonly-used phrase, “shippai wo ukeire nai”, which means ‘not to accept failure’ in Japanese.
+When we want to say “failure” in Japanese, anyway, this noun is always a very good option.

 Summary